microsoft/sqlworkshops/SQLServerMLServices/README.md

 In this workshop you'll learn:
 <br>

+- The SQL Server Machine Learning Architecture
 - What Machine Learning is and what problems it solves
-- The process for creating a Data Science solution
+- The process for creating a Data Science project
+- A team process consisting of phases to create a prediction or classification
 - How to configure and use Machine Learning Services in SQL Server
 - How to call the predictions or classifications in SQL Server one at a time, or in a batch request mode